-Option 1 Modified increases the total park area by .87 acres, restores natural open space in Blue Mud Canyon, reduces the length of the main access road through Blue Mud Canyon by .28 miles, and eliminates all grading to the west over the Travis Trust and City of Yorba Linda properties, leaving those areas undisturbed.
+Option 1 Modified increases the total park area by .87 acresacre, restores natural open space in Blue Mud Canyon, reduces the length of the main access road through Blue Mud Canyon by .28 .24 miles, and eliminates all grading to the west over the Travis Trust and City of Yorba Linda properties, leaving those areas undisturbed.
 The number of parks remains unchanged.
 No impacts to proposed recreation improvements will result.
+The modification will Option 1

-The modification will not result in a substantial change in the FEIR analysis per CEQA Guidelines 15162 and the FEIR remains adequate in the area of Recreation.
+Modified access will not result in a substantial change inn the DEIRREIR analysis per CEQA Guidelines Section §15162 and the DEIRREIR remains adequate in the area of Recreation.